Behodler/pyrotokens3/README.md

 ### Independent numerator increases

 Every trade on Behodler levies a 0.5% fee on the input token.
-For tokens that have pyroTokens, the fee is sent to the corresponding pyroToken reserve, independently increasing the numerator and therefore the redeem rate.
+For tokens that have PyroTokens, the fee is sent to the corresponding PyroToken reserve, independently increasing the numerator and therefore the redeem rate.

 ### Independent denominator decreases